user-calamita-ailc/calamita2024/README.md

 To comply with our evaluation standards, each team must provide 1) data in a standardized format, 2) prompting details, and 3) details about their evaluation metric(s).

 #### 1) Data Format
-We request that each team make data accessible through the Huggingface Hub.
+We request that each team make data accessible through the Hugging Face Hub.
 The platform's extreme flexibility regarding column types, licensing, and no maximum size restrictions make it convenient.
 Creating and publishing a dataset on HF is a one-off 30-minute procedure.
 For more details, please refer to [the official guide](https://huggingface.co/docs/hub/datasets-adding).
 If you need support, do not hesitate to reach out.